aron-s/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/epic_3_1.md

 # List stories related to this theme
 1. As a web developer, I want to create a basic website template with all technical and legal requirements satisfied so that I can use Google Analytics and be appropriately listed in a search engine by implementing the basic on-page SEO requirements.
+2. As a content creator, I want the website template to have an intuitive and user-friendly interface for managing and publishing content, so that I can easily create and update content without requiring extensive technical knowledge.